Throughout all of our operations we strive to:

 Campbell River Whale Watching offers premier wildlife and nature experiences through respectful and ethical practices.
 Sustainability is factored into every decision we make as we continue to strive to improve our practices, and challenge our industry to join us and help make a difference.

 Each year we reflect on our policies and develop new attainable goals for our operations.
+Unfortunately, COVID-19 did have a dramatic impact on our goals during our 2020 season.
+We have had to push back dates on some of our goals, as we were not able to follow through on certain initiatives we had planned.
 Below are the current goals:

 - To increase our community impact through a minimum of 150 volunteer hours